-The Xenos transform can determine the list of resources needed to view the print file and collect the resources from the specified libraries.
-After you load the document and the resources into the system, you can view the document with fidelity.
+The Xenos transform can determine the list of resources needed to view or print the print file and collect the resources from the specified libraries.
+After you load the document and the resources into the system, you can view or print the document with fidelity.
+This Xenos function is especially valuable if the resources are not present on the designated platform in a distributed print environment.